 Manipur: Meitei group Arambai Tenggol gives up 246 weapons in largest surrender

-In all, 307 weapons were surrendered on Thursday, the last day of the governor’s deadline to return the looted arms.
+In all, 307 weapons were surrendered on what was supposed to be the last day of the governor’s deadline to return the looted arms.

 Armed Meitei group Arambai Tenggol on Thursday surrendered 246 weapons before security forces in Imphal, The Indian Express reported.
-This came on the last day of the deadline set by Manipur Governor Ajay Kumar Bhalla for surrendering arms looted from the state’s armouries during the ethnic conflict.
+This came on what was supposed to be the last day of the deadline set by Manipur Governor Ajay Kumar Bhalla for surrendering arms looted from the state’s armouries during the ethnic conflict.

 The Arambai Tenggol surrendered the weapons before the 1st Manipur Rifles in Imphal West.
 Another 61 weapons were surrendered at several locations across the state, taking the tally of such weapons to 307.